For Ukraine’s Olympic breakdancers, ‘shining’ is more important than winning

 Kateryna Pavlenko, 29, or B-girl Kate, looked at herself in the mirror as she danced, a look of growing confidence on her face.
 “When we just knew that breaking is going to be in the Olympics, I had no doubt I'm going to do everything to end up there,” she said.

-Pavlenko, another Ukrainian b-girl, Anna Ponomarenko, and two B-boys came here to train for the Olympic Games.
-In a one-on-one breaking competition, two dancers take turns showcasing their skills, moves, character, style, and musicality, each trying to outshine the other.
-After all the rounds are completed, the judges determine the winner.
+Pavlenko, another Ukrainian b-girl, Anna Ponomarenko, and two B-boys came here to train for the Games.
+In a one-on-one breaking competition, two dancers take turns showcasing their skills, moves, character, style and musicality, each trying to outshine the other.
+After all the rounds are completed, judges determine the winner.

 Ukrainians have known breaking since Soviet times, when authorities disapproved of it, which gave it a special appeal as a kind of cultural forbidden fruit.
 They usually first discovered it thanks to video cassettes of movies such as Breakin’ (1984) that were brought home by citizens, often diplomats, who had the right to travel abroad.